nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-09-16-whats-the-best-way-to-work-around-multiple-po/index.md

 ---
+title: What's the best way to work around multiple PO?
+date: 2019-09-16
+author: MrHinsh
 id: "39853"
-title: "What's the best way to work around multiple PO?"
-date: "2019-09-16"
-categories:
-  - "agility"
-  - "people-and-process"
-tags:
-  - "product-owner"
-coverImage: "495173592-1-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "whats-the-best-way-to-work-around-multiple-po"
+slug: whats-the-best-way-to-work-around-multiple-po
 aliases:
 - /blog/whats-the-best-way-to-work-around-multiple-po
+tags:
+- product-owner
+categories:
+- agility
+- people-and-process
+coverImage: 495173592-1-1.jpg

 ---

 As part of the Scrum.org webinar “Ask a Professional Scrum Trainer - Martin Hinshelwood - Answering Your Most Pressing Scrum Questions” I was asked a number of questions.
 Since not only was I on the spot and live, I thought that I should answer each question that was asked again here, as well as those questions I did not get to.